deepanshudua55/guided-projects/sg3/intro-to-c/introduction-to-c/day-1/README.md

 - Many programming languages are written in C
   - Python, PHP, Ruby
 - Manual memory management gives you a better understanding of how things like the register, stack, and heap memory work.
-- C produce more efficient programs than many higher-level languages
+- C produces more efficient programs than many higher-level languages

 ## Memory